arekflis/Technology-platforms-Java/README.md

 # Technology-platforms-Java

-This laboratories were part of my Technology Platforms course and focused on basic Java SE standards such as:
+These laboratories were part of my Technology Platforms course and focused on basic Java SE standards such as:

 - Lab 1 - Collections
 - Lab 2 - Threads